Plugins

 On MacOS, the plugins folder should be found at:

-~/Library/Application Support/opengolfsim-desktop/plugins/your-custom-plugin
+~/Library/Application Support/opengolfsim-desktop/plugins/

 Development